Dave-Vedant/Store-Management_Web-service/Store Management Web services (Final)/README.md

-### I will upload it with in 48 hours.
+### I will upload further detailed with in 48 hours(December 3, 2020.
 Please visit later.
 Thank you.